-Credit totals do not include Foundation Courses.
-Students must demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Foundation Courses.
+Developmental Education Courses do not count toward total program credits, and are not calculated in GPA.
+Students must demonstrate mastery of the subject matter in Developmental Education Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Developmental Education Courses.